 Candidates for the MSc/PhD degree will normally have one of the staff of the school as supervisor, though sometimes specialists outside the school will co-supervise.
 The nature and scope of the work depends on the degree and topic.
 Students are expected to carry out research on a topic suggested by (or agreed with) their supervisor.
 They should choose which supervisor(s) and project(s) they wish to join and are welcome to make specific enquiries to the relevant project supervisors.
-Enquiries may also be made to one of the following teaching programme coordinators:Dr Sylvia Fanucchi (Biochemistry and Cell Biology), Professor Jean Mollett (Genetics and Developmental Biology),Professor Gustav Bouwer (Microbiology and Biotechnology).
+Enquiries may also be made to one of the following teaching programme coordinators:Dr Sylvia Fanucchi (Biochemistry and Cell Biology), Dr Jean Mollett (Genetics and Developmental Biology),Professor Gustav Bouwer (Microbiology and Biotechnology).

 During the MSc/PhD course, research is supplemented by seminars and

 Entry requirements for an MSc by research is normally a second class pass in a BSc Honours degree or an equivalent 4-year degree in biochemistry, molecular biology, cell biology, genetics, developmental biology, microbiology, biotechnology, chemistry (or a closely-related subject).
 It is possible to proceed/upgrade to a PhD degree, conditional on performance, as explained below.
 The MSc by research extends over a period of not less than one academic year of full-time study or two academic years of part-time study.
 It is examined by dissertation which must show the candidate's acquaintance with the methods of research but need not involve original or publishable research, and which must be satisfactory as regards literary style and presentation.
 MSc dissertations are examined by appointed internal and external examiners, and, if required, the student shall present himself/herself for such examination.